MattiaRag/timemaproject/markdowns/preliminary.md

 The flag `-p` allows to translate nucleotide sequences in aminoacid sequences.

-**NB2**: all commands needed for obtaining correctly formatted cds and proteoms have been implemented within this [script](https://github.com/MattiaRag/timemaproject/blob/main/scripts/agatscript.sh).
+**NB**: all commands needed for obtaining correctly formatted cds and proteoms have been implemented within this [script](https://github.com/MattiaRag/timemaproject/blob/main/scripts/agatscript.sh).